 Rob Faleer has worked as professional academic librarian since 1977.
 He joined the University Libraries at Central Michigan University in 1979.
-Rob currently serves as the subject specialist and bibliographer for the Department of History, the Religion Area of the Department of Philosophy and Religion, the Department of Journalism, the School of Broadcast & Cinematic Arts, and in an interim capacity with the Department of Foreign Language, Literature and Culture.
+Rob currently serves as the subject specialist and bibliographer for the Department of History, the Religion Area of the Department of Philosophy and Religion, the Department of Journalism, the School of Broadcast & Cinematic Arts, and the Department of World Languages and Cultures.
 Rob also serves as the University Libraries’ liaison to the Student Disabilities Services.

-Rob earned his Master of Science in Library Science from Wayne State University in 1977.
+Rob earned his Master of Science in Library Science from degree from Wayne State University in 1977.

 Selected Publications and Presentations